 iRender has a great number of enthusiastic staff that are always ready to support you 24/7.
 Whenever you have trouble using our server, or even with your software, we – iRender Support Team are always there to help you solve your problem.

 Render failure?
 You do not need to waste your time asking forums or waiting for days from Chaos Group support.
 We support you 24/7.
 We believe the quality of support we provide is as vital as the technology we deliver.
 We provide unmatched support tailored to your specific needs and goals.

 iRender is one of a few render farms providing a unique transfer file tool, without having to access a third party for transferring data.
 With this tool called GpuHub- Sync, you can upload your data even when the remote server is turned off and it will automatically sync to the remote servers and vice versa.

 - We provide storage space of up to 1TB.

 - No subscription fee to store your data.

 We often have attractive promotions to thank our beloved customers.
-SPECIAL OFFER for this September: Get 50% BONUS for all newly registered users.
+SPECIAL OFFER : Get 100% BONUS for all newly registered users.
 Let’s CHECK IT OUT!